 Remote access is available for all databases except where otherwise noted.

-These databases, valuable for grantseekers, are available only onsite at the Foundation Center at the Main Library in Oakland.
-We recommend that you call us to schedule an appointment for a one-on-one session with a librarian in the Foundation Center.
+These databases, valuable for grantseekers, are available only onsite at the Nonprofit Resource Center at the Main Library in Oakland.
+We recommend that you call us to schedule an appointment for a one-on-one session with a librarian in the Nonprofit Resource Center.
 Our phone number is 412.622.6277.

 Foundation Directory Online Professional is the grantseeker's most valuable resource of information on nearly 100,000 foundations, grantmaking public charities, and corporate donors throughout the United States.
 This database also provides information on over 1.8 million recent grants, access to nearly 650,000 IRS 990s, and is updated weekly.